yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 .

-## Examples
+Examples:-
 The child is carrying it’s book.
 [Incorrect]
 The child is carrying its book.
 [Correct]
 Its called a miracle.
 [Incorrect]
 It’s called a miracle.
 [Correct]

-# # RULE 51: Rule for using “A number of” and “The number of”:
+# RULE 51: Rule for using “A number of” and “The number of”:

 We use the following structures with these
 two:
 “A number of + Plural Noun + Plural Verb”